 Unfortunately, the helicopter is also more likely to crash than any other type of aircraft, and when it does crash – often just plopping to the ground – the results are often deadly.
 And in crashes that are not deadly, the vertical drop often crushes the spine, resulting in severe and permanent disability.

-If you were injured in a helicopter crash, or if a loved one lost their life, you may potentially pursue monetary compensation in a personal injury or wrongful death lawsuit.
-Attorney J.P.
-Gonzalez-Sirgo is a highly experienced personal injury who represents victims of helicopter crashes in Miami-Dade County, Broward County, Palm Beach County and throughout Florida.
+If you were injured in a helicopter crash, or if a loved one lost their life in a helicopter crash, you may potentially pursue monetary compensation in a personal injury or wrongful death lawsuit.

 Helicopters have many purposes, including the following: